mthl/www/source/_posts/gsoc-final-report.md

 - javascript
 ---

 I spent this summer working on the implementation of the features available of the `info` program and `info-mode` in Emacs to the Web browser using Javascript.
-Those features includes the regexp search, the index search, and a efficient keyboard-centric user interface.
+Those features includes the regexp search, the index search, and an efficient keyboard-centric user interface.
 The code for this project is accessible via the **gsoc-2017** branch of the [Texinfo Git repository](https://git.savannah.gnu.org/cgit/texinfo.git/log/?h=gsoc-2017).

 ```sh
 git clone https://git.savannah.gnu.org/git/texinfo.git